mkdoc/mkpi/README.md

 Processing instruction macros.

-  -s, --safe      Disable the @exec and @macro directives -p, --preserve  Do not remove processing instructions -h, --help      Display this help and exit
-  --version       Print the version and exit
+  -s, --safe              Disable the @exec and @macro directives -p, --preserve          Do not remove processing instructions -h, --help              Display help and exit --version               Print the version and exit

 Report bugs to https://github.com/mkdoc/mkpi/issues
 ```